cheahjs/bravefrontier_data/README.md

 #Automatic Updates

 * Global currently has full data updates: dictionary, AI, units, items, missions
+* JP has the following updates: AI, units, items, items (light).
+  * items_light.json will be updated regardless of server status. items.json can only be updated when the server is up.
-* JP has the following updates: AI, units, items (light)
+* EU/KR has the following updates: AI, units, items (light)
-* EU/KR will follow JP's updates, soon-ish.

 #FAQ